Skip to content

 What Should I Do After Received The Notification?

-1. Check the package name and version being detected with Vulnerability:
+1. Review the package name and version flagged for vulnerability:

 Vulnerability Name Version

-2. Open the Click Here For Curation Pacakge Details URL to view more information about the package.
+2. Open the Click Here For Curation Pacakge Details link to see more information about the package:

 Vulnerability URL